Welcome to Tai Ji Circle’s classes and Workshops

-Please sign your name when you first arrive at class in venue – bring your own pen
+Please sign your name/mobile when you first arrive at class in venue – for track and trace

 There is a kitchen at St Paul’s venue where it is easy to make a hot drink and warm food in the microwave if you find yourself there for several hours on a Sunday or Thursday evening. (please do not go into the kitchen a member of staff can bring you hot water – September 2020)